puma/puma/DEPLOYMENT.md

 **How do you know if you're got enough (or too many workers)?**

 A good question.
 Due to MRI's GIL, only one thread can be executing at a time.
-But since so many apps are waiting on IO from DBs, etc, they can utilize threads to make better use of the process.
+But since so many apps are waiting on IO from DBs, etc., they can utilize threads to make better use of the process.

 The rule of thumb is you never want processes that are pegged all the time.
 This